 In today’s blog, we will look at technology and applications specifically tailored for remote workers.
 Working from home has traditionally required that companies do very little to support remote workers.
 A simple way to login to the work computer and/or data center and a simple way to teleconference once or twice a week is all that was needed.
 But the global pandemic we all find ourselves in adds significant strain to company Internet resources as suddenly a majority of employees may be telecommuting.
+Various companies are doing their best to leverage technology to fight Covid-19 and to offer tips on working from home.
 Let’s take a closer look at some technology and applications that are relevant in telecommuting environments.